hashicorp/vault/website/source/docs/commands/operator/init.html.md

-- `-pgp-keys` `(string: "...")` - Comma-separated list of paths to files on disk containing public GPG keys OR a comma-separated list of Keybase usernames using the format "keybase:<username>".
+- `-pgp-keys` `(string: "...")` - Comma-separated list of paths to files on disk containing public GPG keys OR a comma-separated list of Keybase usernames using the format `keybase:<username>`.
 When supplied, the generated unseal keys will be encrypted and base64-encoded in the order specified in this list.
   The number of entries must match -key-shares, unless -store-shares are used.

 - `-root-token-pgp-key` `(string: "")` - Path to a file on disk containing a binary or base64-encoded public GPG key.
-This can also be specified as a Keybase username using the format "keybase:<username>".
+This can also be specified as a Keybase username using the format `keybase:<username>`.
 When supplied, the generated root token will be encrypted and base64-encoded with the given public key.